Slicer/Slicer/Docs/developer_guide/script_repository/screencapture.md

 ### Save a series of images from a slice view

 You can use ScreenCapture module to capture series of images.
-To do it programmatically, save the following into a file such as ``/tmp/record.py`` and then in the slicer python console type ``execfile("/tmp/record.py")``
+To do it programmatically, save the following into a file such as ``/tmp/record.py`` and then in the Slicer python console type ``execfile("/tmp/record.py")``

 ```python
 layoutName = "Green"